hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

     -   Make sure to always specified a syntax language (for example: ***\`\`\`yaml***)

-    -   Make sure to insert a line break before a code block snippet
+    -   Make sure to insert a line break before and after a code block snippet

 -   List items/sub-list items:

-> It might be easier for you to go to "Markdown" mode in the editor and
-> use the syntax below for creating item lists and sub-item lists:
+    It might be easier for you to toggle to **Markdown** mode in the editor and use the syntax below for creating item lists and sub-item lists:

->
-> \*\<space\>bullet list item 1
+\*\<space\>bullet list item 1

 \*\<space\>bullet list item 2